 Oil based = restyling is key.
 Some touch ups sufficed.

 I don’t wash my hair on a daily base.
 Build up for me: water, tonic and 2 scoops to revive everything.
-Clean build up and very workable the following days.
-You notice it has a good wax content but that won’t interfere with the ease of styling this provides.
+A clean and workable build up.

 Interested in oil based pomades only?
 You can join our ‘Oil Based Pomade Enthusiasts’ Facebook group – https://www.facebook.com/groups/OilBasedPomadeEnthusiasts/